tayloraswift/godot-swift/Examples/README.md

 *  `guard   let list:Godot.List = value.take(unretained: Godot.List.self), `

-    This line loads a (memory-managed) instance of `Godot.List` from the unmanaged variant value using the `take(unretained:)` method on `Godot.UnmanagedVariant`.
+    This line loads a (memory-managed) instance of `Godot.List` from the unmanaged variant value using the `take(unretained:)` method on `Godot.Unmanaged.Variant`.
 It calls the `takeUnretained(_:)` implementation from the specified type, and can be used with any `Godot.VariantRepresentable` type.
 This allows new `Godot.VariantRepresentable` implementations to piggyback off of existing `Godot.VariantRepresentable` implementations.

-    It is also possible to call the `takeUnretained(_:)` static method on `Godot.List` directly, but calling the `take(unretained:)` method on `Godot.UnmanagedVariant` is the preferred form.
+    It is also possible to call the `takeUnretained(_:)` static method on `Godot.List` directly, but calling the `take(unretained:)` method on `Godot.Unmanaged.Variant` is the preferred form.

 > **Warning:** Take care not to accidentally call `take(unretained:)` with `Self.self` — this will cause infinite recursion.